JANUARY 26, 2025

 #9 Responsible, Ethical, and Secure Use of Data

-The survey by DepositAccounts shows that Gen Z has less trust in many financial institutions regarding personal data protection, which amounted to 60%, compared to as much as 80% for the Baby Boomers generation.
+The survey by DepositAccounts shows that Gen Z has less trust in many financial institutions regarding personal data protection, at 60%, compared to as much as 80% for the Baby Boomers.

-The focus on responsible, ethical, and secure use of data is paramount in the global banking industry.
-This trend is driven by increasing concerns over data privacy and security, especially among younger generations like Gen Z, who exhibit less trust in financial institutions’ data handling.
+The global banking industry’s focus on responsible, ethical, and secure data use is paramount as one of the innovations in banking.
+This trend in banking innovation is driven by increasing concerns over data privacy and security, especially among younger generations like Gen Z, who exhibit less trust in financial institutions’ data handling.

 Key directions of the trend: